About WRAP #EqualPayCA Trainings

 The Workplace Rights Ambassador Program (WRAP) is an effort of the California Labor Commissioner’s Office (LCO) that seeks to build a bridge to disenfranchised workers.
-The Office of the First Partner and the California Commission on the Status of Women and Girls (CCSWG) have partnered with the LCO to provide #EqualPayCA training during Equal Pay Day Months for women of color and to increase the number of women of color in the Ambassador program.

 Members of participating organizations will be trained as workplace rights ambassadors to take information on workplace protections and LCO resources to their communities.
 These community ambassadors and LCO liaisons will work closely to train targeted populations and facilitate access to resources.

 Our joint purpose is to ensure equal pay and equal opportunities are available in every workforce in the State while promoting economic justice and full enforcement of California labor laws.

 •Paid sick leave – California’s regular paid sick leave law, as well as 2021 Supplemental Paid Sick Leave, which extends up to 80 hours of paid sick leave to all employees who work for employers with more than 25 employees

 •Leave options for parents – workplace leave options and protections for school-related emergencies (including some school and daycare closures)